 Less stress and better sleep, backed by science

-First and foremost, Apollo Neuroscience is a company founded directly out of university science and research.
-We always lead with the scientific method, ask hard questions, leave no stone unturned, all guided by world-renowned expert physicians and researchers.
-Without rigorous academic science, our patients, the thousands of volunteer research subjects, and the support from the University of Pittsburgh, Apollo Neuro simply would not exist.
-As such, we are committed to only the most evidence-based scientific approaches to develop Apollo Neuro into a useful tool that improves our health and overall wellbeing.
+Apollo Neuroscience is a company founded directly out of university science and research.
+We always lead with the scientific method, ask hard questions, and leave no stone unturned — all guided by world-renowned expert physicians and researchers.
+We are committed to only the most evidence-based scientific approaches to developing Apollo Neuro into a useful tool that improves our health and overall well-being.

 - All studies are conducted by independent university investigators and researchers that have no financial relationship with Apollo Neuroscience, unless clearly stated otherwise.